KrishnaM0618/MOLH/README.md

 # MOLH
-Localization helper for iOS apps mainly focusing on the LTR/RTL issue
+Localization helper for iOS apps

 # Install
 Add `pod 'MOLH'` to your podfile. (check https://cocoapods.org/ for more info about cocoapods)